by Dalia Tole

 • Do you have a preference for Montessori, Progressive Education or another special curriculum or philosophy?

 • Do you want the school to run through higher grades (e.g. middle school instead of elementary or preschool)?
-Hoboken Catholic, Mustard Seed, and Stevens Cooperative run through 8th grade.
-All Saints will be adding 8th grade in 2011.
+All Saints, Hoboken Catholic, Mustard Seed, and Stevens Cooperative run through 8th grade.
 The Hudson School services grades 5-12.

 • How involved do you want to be in your child’s school on a daily basis?
-A high level of parent participation is required in certain co-operative schools such as Stevens.
+A wide range of parent participation is available to families at certain cooperative schools such as Stevens.

 • What is the sibling policy?
 Many schools offer preferential admission to siblings, as well as tuition discounts.
 Stevens does not offer a discount.